exercism/problem-specifications/workflows/README.md

 4. lint the exercises using a "maintainers" configuration
 5. test the exercises using the example/examplar files (can include build step)

-There can be track-specific actions, for example:
+There can also be track-specific actions.
+For example:

 1. check the [integrity][wiki-integrity] of the exercise configurations
 2. check the formatting of the exercise files